By Nicolette Sblano, Sabrina Sucato, and Raphael Beretta

-“I think the story of The Old Game Farm represents a bigger story about the Hudson Valley, and COVID supercharging the move upstate.
+“I think the story of the Catskill Game Farm represents a bigger story about the Hudson Valley, and COVID supercharging the move upstate.
 And, you know, it’s a movement and I don’t think it’s going to stop,” Blauner says.

 Above all else, the most meaningful part of the ownership for Blauner is the opportunity to bring to light old memories and foster new ones.

 “We’re going to try to create something that’s authentic and experiential, and that people are going to leave saying ‘wow.’
 People that remembered going as a kid will now take their children and, in 30 years, they’ll take their children hoping to pass on those same memories,” Blauner enthuses.